James Ross MacDonald

-James Ross Macdonald (February 27, 1923 – March 30, 2024), son of John Elwood Macdonald and Antonina Jones Hansell, was born on 27 February 1923 in Savannah, GA and died at the Carolina Meadows retirement community, Chapel Hill, NC on 30 March 2024.
-He was an American physicist, who was instrumental in building up the Central Research laboratories of Texas Instruments (TI).
+James Ross Macdonald (February 27, 1923 – March 30, 2024) was an American physicist who was instrumental in building up the Central Research laboratories of Texas Instruments (TI).

 Early life

+MacDonald was born in Savannah, Georgia, in 1923 to John Elwood Macdonald and Antonina Jones Hansell.
 He graduated from St. Andrew's School, Middletown, Delaware in 1940, and then attended Williams College in Williamstown, Massachusetts on a four-year Tyng Scholarship.
 At the beginning of 1943, he transferred to the Massachusetts Institute of Technology in Cambridge, Massachusetts where, in a special wartime program, he was awarded an SB in Electrical Engineering from MIT in February 1944 and a BA in Physics in June of that year from Williams.

 He joined the U.S. Navy in 1944, trained as a radio-radar officer and was preparing to go with a night-fighter air squadron to the Pacific war theater when the war there ended in 1945.
 Marrying Margaret Milward Taylor in 1946after leaving the Navy, he returned to MIT, where he worked on Project Whirlwind, an early vacuum-tube, room-size computer.
 He received the SM degree in Electrical Engineering in 1947 from MIT.

 In 1947, he was awarded a Rhodes scholarship from Massachusetts to attend New College, Oxford University.
 He and his wife were in Oxford from 1948-1950, and he received a D.Phil. degree from Oxford in condensed-matter physics in 1950 (and a D.Sc. degree in 1967 for published research done since graduation).